 Miguel R. | UMA Graduate

-Your UMA education will include a blended format of campus lab sessions and online coursework, hands-on training through a supervised externship, which takes place at a local dental office.
-Coursework also includes hands-on dental assistant training in the form of a 240-hour unpaid externship.
+Your UMA education will include a blended format of campus lab sessions and online coursework.
+It also includes hands-on dental assistant training through a supervised 240-hour unpaid externship, which takes place at a local dental office.

 UMA’s Dental Assistant with Expanded Functions training prepares students to sit for the Registered Dental Assistant (RDA) certification exam, administered by American Medical Technologists (AMT).
 Graduates must meet eligibility requirements to sit for the exam.
 Earning this certification may offer a number of benefits including expanding your scope of practice, increasing your earning potential, and making you a more competitive job candidate.